SplashCodeDex/Goblin/README.md

 - ModuleNotFoundError: Use module path robin.api.server:app and ensure PYTHONPATH=src.
 - Tor not detected: Start Tor with SOCKS at 127.0.0.1:9050 or set TOR_SOCKS_HOST/PORT.
 - GitHub API rate limit: Set GITHUB_TOKEN in .env.
+- Removed Streamlit UI: use the CLI or FastAPI endpoints instead.

 Model requirements